andymeneely/project-timber-wolf/rules/RULES.md

 Follow any additional abilities or limitations described on the NPC card.

 In every other way, treat an NPC like a regular character.
 Place their die on the action to denote that their action is taken.
 NPCs may carry Loot and may be given sub-actions (e.g. Script Kiddie's AUTOPWN).
-They Auto-Reveal, count as Characters in Security Events, and might need a die roll of their own during the Escape Phase (use a player die for this).
+They Auto-Reveal, count as Characters in Security Events, and might need a die roll of their own during the Escape Phase.

 Unlike players, NPCs MAY NOT _pass_.
 You must choose an action for them.
 You may, however, choose not to do any non-required Sub-Actions, so e.g. CRAWL➜ can be effectively a PASS because it has no noise but ignoring the ➜ in Walk➜🔊 still incurs a noise.